nathankerr/bookmaker/README.md

 ## Dependencies

-Relies on ConTeXt and its pdftrimwhite.pl script
+Relies on ConTeXt and its pdftrimwhite.pl script, which relies on ghostscript

+## Installation

+Put the .sh files in your path.

+Set PDFTRIMWHITE to the location of your pdftrimwhite.pl file.
+For Mac installs of TexLive (2011) the location is:

+    PDFTRIMWHITE=/usr/local/texlive/2011/texmf-dist/scripts/context/perl/pdftrimwhite.pl